 Three years of ski patrol in Vail lead to supervisory and management positions at Snowbasin, UT, Sun Valley, ID and Arrowhead Mountain now part of Beaver Creek.
 When the family grew from one child to three with a set of twins, Pete opted to stay in the valley and pursue a career in real estate.
 Now the fourth child is 26 and Pete has been in real estate 30 years.

-Pete and his partner Kate Allan live in the Sandstone neighborhood in Vail, spending their time in the mountains on skis and bikes.
-Off season they love to travel to Kate’s hometown, Cape Town, South Africa.
+Pete and his partner, Kate Allan, live in the Chamonix neighborhood in West Vail, spending their time in the mountains on skis and bikes.
+They love to travel to Kate’s first home in Cape Town, South Africa.

-When asked his thoughts about present day Vail Pete says, “I still feel a sense of adventure in this valley when I think of what’s to come.
-It’s exciting!”
+When asked about present day Vail Pete says “I still feel a sense of adventure in this valley when I think of what’s to come, it’s exciting!”

 Pete and Kate Four Seasons Article: click here to view article.